 Will I ever be an angel?
-No. God made you as a human, just like Adam and Eve.
+No. God made you as a human.
 But you, too, were made to worship and praise God.

 Will I see an angel?
 Probably not, though they are around us all the time.
 But when Jesus comes back, people will see angels with Him (Matt.
 25:31).